passyaa/golang-sqlite/README.md

 ```

 ### 7. Customizing the Database Initialization
-If you want to customize the initial database schema or seed data, edit the db/init.sql file.
-This file is executed when the MySQL container is first created.
+If you want to customize the initial database schema or seed data, you can modify the code in config.go where the SQLite database is initialized and migrated automatically.

 ### 8. Troubleshooting
-- If you encounter any issues with the containers not starting, ensure Docker and Docker Compose are installed correctly and check for any error messages in the terminal.
+- If you encounter any issues with the container not starting, ensure Docker and Docker Compose are installed correctly and check for any error messages in the terminal.
-- Make sure ports 8080 (for the API) and 3306 (for MySQL) are not in use by other applications.
+- Make sure port 8080 (for the API) is not in use by other applications.